MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 1. Once the policy is created select **Done** on the **New policy created** page.

 You've created an endpoint DLP policy that blocks sensitive project data from being pasted or uploaded into AI websites.

+## Lab complete

+You created a targeted DLP policy to keep highly confidential content out of Microsoft 365 Copilot, explored simulation insights, and then turned the policy on for enforcement.
+You also built an endpoint DLP policy that blocks pasting and uploading sensitive project data to AI websites in supported browsers.
+Together, these controls reduce the chance that sensitive information is processed by Copilot or shared with external AI tools.

+If you'd like to extend this scenario, continue to the **Bonus – Implement Adaptive Protection** task to apply these protections dynamically based on Insider Risk signals.